Top 40+ SAP CPI Interview Questions and Answers

 • You can collect, correlate, and analyze streaming data from many sources in real time, allowing for sophisticated event processing and decision-making.

-38. Can you describe the notion of the “Saga Pattern” in SAP CPI?
+38. Describe the notion of the “Saga Pattern” in SAP CPI?

 Ans:

 The Saga Pattern in SAP CPI is a design pattern for handling dispersed transactions and compensatory actions inside integration processes.
-It enables you to organize a sequence of message processing stages across various systems, maintaining the atomicity and consistency of transactional activities even in the face of failures or errors.
+It enables to organize a sequence of message processing stages across various systems, maintaining the atomicity and consistency of transactional activities even in the face of failures or errors.
+Long-running processes are also made easier by SAP CPI’s Saga Pattern, which divides them into smaller, more manageable segments that can each handle success or failure on its own.

 39. What is the purpose of SAP CPI Communication Channels, and how do they function?